sinankeskin/ember-oauther/README.md

 ember-oauther also provides 2 routes for redirection routes.
 Oauth1SignInRoute (twitter) and Oauth2CodeSignInRoute.

 Routes has 2 helper functions. getAccessToken and getUserInformation.
-Both functions takes params which also inherited from super.
+Both functions takes params which also inherited from super and returns Promise.

 OAuth 1.0a params